ISC2 CISSP

 Get live, expert CISSP training from anywhere.
 Enroll now to claim your Exam Pass Guarantee!

-What is a recovery plan and what does it contain?
+What is a recovery plan, and what does it contain?

 Disaster recovery plan development

-The DRP development is the first phase of the disaster recovery management cycle after the project initiation and risk impact assessment.
-It is an ongoing process of planning, developing, testing, and implementing procedures and processes to ensure that the organization can quickly restart its basic activity after an unplanned interruption due to a disaster.
-It has the same components as any recovery plan, but with a particular emphasis on the IT department, personnel, equipment, facilities, and function.
+It is an ongoing process of planning, developing, testing and implementing procedures and processes to ensure that the organization can quickly restart its basic activity after an unplanned interruption due to a disaster.
+It has the same components as any recovery plan but particularly emphasizes the IT department, personnel, equipment, facilities and function.

-The DRP has many particularities and areas to focus on and that the CISSP certified professional should be aware of:
+The DRP has many particularities and areas to focus on and that the CISSP-certified professional should be aware of:

 Emergency response